GovReady/govready-q/README.md

 ## <a name="installing"></a>Installing

-Guides for installing and deploying GovReady-Q on different Operating Systems can be found the `deployments` directory.
+Guides for installing and deploying GovReady-Q on different Operating Systems can be found the `deployment` directory.

 * [Launching with Docker](deployment/docker/README.md) - super easy and has a nice `first_run.sh` script
 * [Installing on RHEL](deployment/rhel/README.md) - detailed instructions on installing, libraries, setting up Postgres and Apache